-Since God the father, God the Son, and God the Holy Spirit are one in their nature and attributes, it logically follows that, if the first two are immutable, the third must also be (2 Cor.
+Since God the father, God the Son, and God the Holy Spirit are one in their nature and attributes, it must follow that since the first two Divine Persons are immutable then the third must also be (2 Cor.
 3:17; 13:14).
-However, Scripture contains some strong hints concerning His immutability.
+However, there are some strong hints concerning His immutability.
 Jesus promised the apostles that when He sent the Spirit upon them, He would abide (i.e., keep on abiding, not change from abiding) with them (John 14:17).
-If Christ was changeless in what He taught, then so was the Holy Spirit, because He did not speak to the apostles from Himself, but He spoke the things the Son gave Him to speak (16:13).
+If Christ was changeless in what He taught, then so was the Holy Spirit, because He did not speak to the apostles from Himself, but He spoke the things the Son gave Him to speak (John 16:13).
 Paul referred to the Holy Spirit as "the eternal Spirit" through whom Christ offered Himself unto God (Heb.
 9:14).